healthwise/nuget.sync/README.md

 .NET Core 2.0 and above.

 ## Configuration
-The application uses a json file to configure syncronization settings.
+The application uses a json file to configure syncronization and chatbot settings.
 The json file is in the following format:
 ```
 {
   "replicationPairs": [